franzmelchiori/alyvix_com/pages/05.blog/20200917_dynamics_ax/item.md

 ![launching AX, maximize, sections - main script](alyvix_tutorial_dynamics_ax_01.png)

-Our test case will check two different Dynamics AX modules, so let's create a section, or a subroutine, for each.
+Our test case will check two different Microsoft Dynamics AX modules, so let's create a section, or a subroutine, for each.
 Let's call them "AccountsPayable" and "Inventory" and add them to the main script.

 ### The Accounts Payable Task